 Take a look at the top ten shares of one of the oldest funds in the country

 And that's just the top 10.
-There's also a bit of Woolworths, Mondi and Foschini Retail Group in there too.
+There's also a bit of Foschini Retail Group, Tsogo Sun and Discovery in there too.

 There are other funds that invest in one particular industry like mining, financial services, gold or technology.
 Those are a bit riskier because they are invested in one industry and not spread across a few.